kongyurui/shipment-country/README.txt

 - Copy the ds-project-train.csv and ds-project-validation.csv files to the data/raw directory
   - Ideally these would be downloaded from a common source such as an S3 bucket.
 I could create a role for Altana to have access to my AWS s3 bucket.

+- I recommend recommend create a virtualenv to run the project in.
+Go to the top project directory and enter (might also want to adjust the python to used for the venv with the -p option).
+The sytem was developed with python3.6:

+> virtualenv venv
+> source venv/bin/activate

 - Install the needed python modules.
 Go to the top project directory and run:

 > pip install -r requirements.txt